scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 | 64-0:0:0    | 67-0:0:0    | 60                |
 | 64-0:0:0    | 64-2:0:13   | 60                |
 {: #segment-count-example title="CORE segment count examples"}

+## Periodic beacon propagation
+The SCION control plane protocol specifies that beacons should be propagated periodically.
+Is it really necessary?

+  * For path freshness, only the initial AS emitting the PCB needs to originate beacons periodically, and others can disseminate immediately.
+  * As response to link failures or availability of new paths, beacon services can respond instantly.

+If no periodic propagation is necessary for path freshness, or to respond to link failures, the periodic propagation would only be used for the discovery of new paths at each interval, enhancing the scalability and path diversity.

+## Beacon optimization and extensibility
+Communication requirements vary according to source, destination, and application.
+Satisfying all these requirements either requires discovering all paths in the network, or optimizing the creation of paths during the beaconing process.
+Selecting the 5 shortest paths per destination at each beaconing period may not satisfy all requirements that different applications, on different endpoints, on different ASes, will have.
+The beacon selection process, the criteria and metrics that they carry, and the adaptability of them all have a strong impact in the traffic engineering of the individual ASes, and of the inter-domain communication as a whole.
+See question 2.7 of {{RFC9217}}.

+* What optimization functions should be applied to beacons and what metrics should be considered when propagating them ?
+  Is the set of properties composed of path length, peering ASes, path disjointness, PCB last reception, and path lifetime enough?
+* How do we extend the metrics with new dimensions, such as bandwidth, latency, geo-position, etc?
+* Who should select these functions?
+* How should the outcome of these functions be verified?
+* How can multiple functions be applied concurrently, for different source and destination applications?
+* How should end-ASes express their desired requirements to the inter-domain control plane?
+* How do these requirements translate into concrete optimization functions?
+* How would standardization of the functions look like?
+* The functions changing over time:
+  * How can optimization functions adapt to incorporate these changes?
+  * How to achieve fast adaptation of optimization functions?
+* See also: IREC {{TABAEIAGHDAEI2023}}

 ## Routing Policies and Traffic Engineering